 Back-country road or gravel riding, which is fast growing in popularity, calls on similar demands to a good touring wheelset.
 The wheels must be near over-built for the occasion and easily serviceable.
 For this type of riding, a high spoke count (28-32) wheelset is often best.

-What type of tyres do my wheels use?
+What type of tires do my wheels use?

-There are three types of tyres for road bikes and each type needs a specific rim.
+There are three types of tires for road bikes and each type needs a specific rim.
 For more details, read our explanation on the differences between tubes, tubeless and tubular.

-The term 'clincher' refers to standard tyres that use separate inner tubes to hold the air.
+The term 'clincher' refers to standard tires that use separate inner tubes to hold the air.
 This is the most common wheel type on road bikes.
-Generally, where tyre type isn’t mentioned it's safe to assume it's a clincher.
+Generally, where tire type isn’t mentioned it's safe to assume it's a clincher.

 Tubulars, while less known, are nothing new.
 While they too use inner tubes, they're stitched into a fully enclosed casing that's then glued to the rim.